Geneviève Hersent

 Geneviève didn't care for the way her hair was styled in La linea del fiume.

 After 34 years together, Geneviève was widowed when her beloved husband Philippe sadly passed away in 1982.
 She kept on working with dubbing, though, in English, Italian and above all in French, where she worked closely with Jean Louis, a gifted actor best known for his on-screen appearances in a series of spaghetti westerns, including a leading turn in Ramon the Mexican (1966).
-Initially involved with French dubbing as an actor, Jean Louis had since as become a successful adaptor and director as well, establishing himself as a pillar of the French dubbing scene in Rome.
+Initially involved with French dubbing as an actor, Jean Louis soon become a successful adaptor and director as well, establishing himself as a pillar of the French dubbing scene in Rome.
 Geneviève worked very well with Jean Louis, who eventually entrusted her with taking on the role of his dubbing assistant – supervising the lip sync, organizing the dubbing sessions and recruiting voices.

 Actor and French dubbing expert Jean Louis, who worked very closely with Geneviève's during the many years of French dubbing in Rome.